SEESolutions-it/DpdlEngine/README.md

 ```

-## What does the free DpdlEngine lite version provide?
+## What does the free 'DpdlEngine lite' version provide?

-The DpdlEngine lite release is freely available with some limitations,
+The 'DpdlEngine lite' release is freely available with some limitations,
 and can be used to exploit the features of Dpdl and to develop small applications
 or utility tools.
-All auxiliary Dpdl libraries are released under the open-source GNU
+Some auxiliary Dpdl libraries are released under the open-source GNU
 license.

-DpdlEgine lite includes:
+'DpdlEgine lite' includes:

 	- The 'DpdlClient' console application that allows to execute a set of commands
 	  for interacting with the core DpdlEngine